 1- It can be used in any inflammatory conditions of the anterior part of the eye (such as anterior uveitis), conjunctiva and eyelid.

-2- Pred forte eye drops after cataract surgery and other Operations such as lasik, vitrectomy surgery and corneal grafts.
+2- Pred forte eye drops after cataract surgery and other surgical procedures such as lasik, vitrectomy surgery and corneal grafts.
 Usually your eye doctor will prescribe Pred-forte eye drops post surgery for few days or weeks depend on the surgery.
 Usually it should be combined with antibiotics.

 3- In case of corneal grafts rejection.